Pierre de Villiers

-Pierre François Marie Le Jolis de Villiers de Saintignon (born 26 July 1956) known as Pierre de Villiers is a retired Army General of the French Army, and a former Chief of the Defence Staff.
-Following a disagreement with President Emmanuel Macron, who is ex-officio Commander-in-chief of the Armed Forces, he tendered his resignation on 19 July 2017.
+Pierre François Marie Le Jolis de Villiers de Saintignon (born 26 July 1956), known as Pierre de Villiers (/fr/), is a retired French Army general who served as Chief of the Defence Staff from 2014 to 2017.

+Following a disagreement on policy orientations with newly-elected President Emmanuel Macron, commander-in-chief of the French Armed Forces, he tendered his resignation, a first under the Fifth Republic.
+Since his retirement from active service de Villiers has published a number of essays on geopolitics.

+His brother, politician Philippe de Villiers, was twice a presidential candidate.